The Lecce Baroque

 Lecce is the capital city of the province of the same name in the Italian region of Puglia.
 The town is about 200 miles (300 km) ESE of Naples in the "heel" of the boot of Italy (technically known as the Salentine sub-peninsula), almost at the bottom.
 Lecce has been the artistic center of the area for centuries and contains a number of examples of this highly ornate architectural style, developed between the second half of the 1500s and the end of the 1600s.
 The Lecce Baroque arose within the framework of reformed religious orders such as the Theatines and Jesuits, and was an architectural manifestation of the new power of the Counter-Reformation, a power free to assert itself once the Battle of Lepanto (1571) had ended the Muslim threat to central Europe.

-the Basilica, other noteworthy examples in the town
+noteworthy examples in the town of Lecce, itself,

-the finished pieces of sculpture with milk; lactose
+pieces of sculpture with milk; lactose seeped into

 Construction on the basilica of Santa Croce began in 1549 and was part of the renewal of the area declared by emperor Charles V as a response to the threat of an invasion of this particularly vulnerable part of Italy by the same force (the Ottoman Turks) that had taken Constantinople in the previous century.
 When that threat came and passed (with the Battle of Lepanto), local artisans exploded with creativity.
 The original designers and architects were Gabriele Riccardi, Cesare Penna and Giuseppe Zimbalo.
 The entire basilica, inside and out, is a catalog of mythology, religion and history, from the grotesque figures to the renderings of traditional Christian figures to the coats of arms of noble families and representations of Turkish prisoners taken at the Battle of Lepanto.
 Construction of Santa Croce was completed in 1695.